Digitalfire Ceramics Technical Articles

 If you are a potter and have gotten away with pushing the limits in your process for many years there will eventually be a day of reconing.
 It is better to understand why you do things the way you do and be ready to adjust.

-Can one person pour a 350 lb plaster table in two hours?
-Yes, here is how.
+Make your own plaster table.
+One person can pour a 350 lb plaster table in two hours.

 If you are a potter you already know much of what is needed to manufacture tile.
 However there are some things you need to unlearn to make tile well.